A Look at Epilepsy

-Most people know surprisingly little about epilepsy, even though it’s the nation’s 4th most common , after migraine, stroke, and Alzheimer’s disease.
+Most people know surprisingly little about epilepsy, even though it’s the nation’s 4th most common A disease that affects the body’s nervous system, which is made up of the brain, spinal cord, and nerves throughout the body., after migraine, stroke, and Alzheimer’s disease.
 Epilepsy is marked by repeated, unpredictable seizures that may last for seconds or minutes.
 Seizures arise from abnormal bursts of electrical activity in the brain that trigger jerky movements, strange emotions or sensations, falls, or passing out.

 “Epilepsy can strike people of all ages, from the moment of birth—even in the delivery room—up to older ages,” says Dr. Jeffrey Noebels, an epilepsy expert at Baylor College of Medicine.
 The condition is most likely to first arise in children and in adults over age 60.
 “Most types of epilepsy last a lifetime, but some are self-limited, meaning they can go away on their own,” Noebels adds.

 The causes of epilepsy are varied.
 “Defects in genes are probably responsible for the largest fraction of epilepsy cases,” Noebels says.
 Scientists so far have linked more than 150 genes to epilepsy.
 “Other types of epilepsy can be acquired through trauma (such as head injury or stroke), infections, brain tumors, or other factors.”